 These include plan administration fees (the cost to actually run the 401(k) plan which some employers pass on to participants) as well as the fees charged on the investment options offered within the plan.
 The fees charged on the investment options inside the plan could include expense ratios, 12b-1 fees, insurance wrappers and sales loads.
 Over the last couple of years these fees have been receiving a lot of attention from regulators, employers and employees.
 If you can’t easily find the answer on your benefits website then send an email to your Human Resources representative.
 They should be able to get the answer pretty quickly.

 What do I mean by “pretty expensive?”
 Again, that 1% number comes up but don’t just look at expense ratios.
 You may find that a Large Cap Value fund in your plan has an expense ratio (the fee the mutual fund company charges to manage the fund) of 0.9%.
 BUT on top of that there is a 12b-1 fee of 0.25% which brings the total cost of investing in that fund to 1.15%.
 The expense ratio is charged on the money you have invested in that fund.

 By law your plan administrator has to share with you the fees you are charged on your retirement plan.
 Most plans make these available on the website you sign into to check your balance or change contributions.
 If you can’t easily find it reach out to Human Resources and ask for the fee disclosure.

-What kind of investment options do you have available to you?
+What kind of investment options do you have in your 401(k)?

 Hopefully you have access to some index funds or other low cost investments available to you in your plan in a variety of asset classes.
 Why do I like index funds?
 Three reasons: